quickwit-oss/tantivy/README.md

 ## Fast full-text search engine library written in Rust

-**If you are looking for an alternative to Elasticsearch or Apache Solr, check out [Quickwit](https://github.com/quickwit-oss/quickwit).**
+**If you are looking for an alternative to Elasticsearch or Apache Solr, check out [Quickwit](https://github.com/quickwit-oss/quickwit), our distributed search engine built on top of Tantivy.**

 Tantivy is closer to [Apache Lucene](https://lucene.apache.org/) than to [Elasticsearch](https://www.elastic.co/products/elasticsearch) or [Apache Solr](https://lucene.apache.org/solr/) in the sense it is not an off-the-shelf search engine server, but rather a crate that can be used to build such a search engine.